“Ransomware is expected to attack a business every 11 seconds by the end of 2021,” says a report by Cybersecurity Ventures.

 Can you think of all the damage malware attacks can cause to your business?

 The loss of potential data, assets, productivity, and in the worst-case scenario, plant shutdowns.
 Needless to mention the restoration and deletion of hostage data, post-attack disruption to normal business, reputational harm, forensic investigation, and employee training

 Because of these threats, many organizations are now choosing to have air-gapped computers or networks.

-In the military, defense, and industrial world, these air-gapped networks have been supporting the control systems where communication is physically isolated from internet networks.
+In the military, defense, and industrial world, these air-gapped networks have been supporting control systems where communication is physically isolated from internet networks.
 In all, air gapping has the potential to act as a security firewall for your sensitive data.

 And that’s why we are writing about air gapping technology.
 Can an air-gapped network/computer help standard businesses too?
 Can it save them from security breaches and potential loss?
 Stay on this page to learn all that and more!

 A computer that has been physically removed from the internet or isolated from any other network, is said to be an air-gapped computer.
-In other words, an air-gapped computer is not either directly connected to the internet or is it connected to any other internet-enabled system.
+In other words, an air-gapped computer is not either directly connected to the internet or is connected to any other internet-enabled system.

 A true air-gapped network is physically isolated from all internet-enabled devices.
 Hence, data can only pass via removable media such as USB.

 One can use Air gap computers at their home, too.
 For example, if you have software that runs better on Windows XP, a secure way to use that software is by air-gapping the Windows XP system.
 Even though Windows XP is vulnerable to malware or ransomware attacks, your data will be safe as long as you create an air gap between the Windows XP system and external networks.